Quantco/vectorization-tutorial/README.md

 ## Setting up the environment for running the python files and jupyter notebooks in this repository

-Follow https://mamba.readthedocs.io/en/latest/micromamba-installation.html to download the micromamba executable.
+Follow https://mamba.readthedocs.io/en/latest/installation/micromamba-installation.html to download the micromamba executable.
-Please put it in `~/bin/micromamba`.
+Please put it in `~/bin/micromamba` or adjust the instructions below accordingly.
 Then run the following commands to create a new environment and install the required packages:

 ```bash